Skip to Content

 What kind of owl lives in Arizona?

-You’ll find 13 owl species calling Arizona home.
+You’ll find 13 owl species calling Arizona home, known for their distinctive California owl sounds

 From the majestic great horned owl to the tiny elf owl, these nocturnal raptors thrive in diverse habitats.